ashzure-github/Sandbox/readme.md

   css to do it after the element is created?

 ## misc
-- What is closure? example? excercise? why/when use it?
-- how do symbols work and when to use them?
+- what is flattening an array? dimensionality?